Analytical Model of Disk Evaporation and State Transitions in Accreting Black Holes: Generalized Model with Direct Magnetic Heating

 The Compton $y$-parameter shows a large difference between the pure viscous heating model and the magnetic heating model.
 In the former case (Section~\ref{sec:numerical_sol}), we find $y<1$ at all radii (see Figure~\ref{fig:comptonY}).
 Thus Compton cooling is less important\footnote{Note that, even when $y<1$, Compton cooling might still dominate over \brem when $\dot{m}_d$ is large.
 However, we did not include Compton cooling for pure viscous heating model (Section~\ref{sec:model_setup}) because we wished to match our model to early work on the MM model (e.g., \mmh, \mlmh) as closely as possible. }.
 However, with direct heating both $T$ and $\Sigma$ increase with decreasing $r$ (see Figure~\ref{fig:T_rho_magnetic_wo_compt}), and so the Compton $y$-parameter becomes very large as we approach smaller radii (Figure~\ref{fig:comptonY}).
 This is an indication that our neglect of Compton cooling is a serious limitation.
 In reality, as the temperature tries to increase with decreasing $r$, Compton cooling (and possibly pair production) will limit the temperature to lower values than the pure \brem model predicts.

-We therefore expand our model in this section to include a Compton cooling term in the equations in order to handle the generalized model with direct magnetic heating.
-Since Equation~\eqref{eq:rad_cooling_approx} is based on the work of \citet{Johnston2017} which did not consider Compton cooling, the assumption of height-integrated \brem in the corona being equal to height-integrated \brem in the transition region is still valid.
+We therefore expand our model in this section to include a Compton cooling term in the equations.
+Since Equation~\eqref{eq:rad_cooling_approx} is based on the work of \citet{Johnston2017} which did not consider Compton cooling, the assumption of height-integrated \brem in the corona being equal to height-integrated \brem in the transition region should still be valid.
 Thus, for the transition region we use

 In the corona, however, Compton cooling is important.
 Hence we write